Karynvo/integrativejekyll/_services/prf-platelet-rich-fibrin.md

 In a word, we **use your own blood components to heal you**.
 And the results are phenomenal.

-> Peripheral blood is collected from the patient in specific tubes and immediately processed by one step centrifugation.
+<blockquote class="p-3 service-blockquote"> Peripheral blood is collected from the patient in specific tubes and immediately processed by one step centrifugation.
 This process activates the coagulation cascade and leads to three-dimensional fibrin clot formation.
 After centrifugation, the blood is separated into a red cell fraction and the PRF clot, which has to be gently isolated.
-The clot body as a fibrin network is enriched with platelets and concentrated with a variety of leukocytes, which physiologically exist within the peripheral blood.<sup>1</sup>
+The clot body as a fibrin network is enriched with platelets and concentrated with a variety of leukocytes, which physiologically exist within the peripheral blood.<sup>1</sup></blockquote>

 <br/>